libretime/libretime/docs/admin-manual/backup.md

 You need to backup the PostgreSQL database, which holds the entire data of your installation.

-Here is command example to dump your PostgreSQL database:
+Here is an example to dump your PostgreSQL database:

 ```bash
 sudo -u postgres pg_dump --file=libretime.sql libretime